Sara Shane & Gordon Scott in Tarzan’s Greatest Adventure (1959)

 On the screen she worked with Sean Connery, Anthony Quayle, John Cassavetes, Raymond Burr and Rock Hudson.
 She even had a romantic scene in which she was required to kiss Clark Gable!
 The more we talked, the more anecdotes were shared by this extraordinary lady.
 I was privy to some wonderful insights into her life as a Hollywood starlet.
 At the end of the week she asked me to stay over for a couple more days, but I had other commitments and had to fly back home.
 It was agreed, however, that we would set up Skype and continue chatting each day for an hour or so.
 Skype was readied as soon as I returned to Western Australia, but Elaine became ill on the first day we attempted to connect and we had to cancel.
 She became ill on the second day as well.

-Elaine’s eyesight has been failing for some time and Leisa recites all correspondence to her now.
-I have not been able to contact Elaine since her illness.
-I briefly considered using the 50 hours of material I had gathered and writing a book anyway.
-I informed Leisa of this and was immediately threatened with legal action if I did so.
-Accusations of blackmail and extortion were tossed about which were nothing if not ludicrous.
-I was never serious about writing a book without Elaine’s consent, anyway.
+Elaine’s eyesight has been failing for some time now, so all correspondence is recited to her now.
+Anyway, I have not been able to contact her since her illness.
+I briefly considered using the 50 hours of material I had gathered and writing a book anyway, but I was never serious about doing so without Elaine’s consent.
 I had found her to be a delightful person during our hours together.
 I would no more consider writing her biography without her express permission than fly in the air.
-Sadly, Leisa had already decided I was capable of just about anything.
-Since I can no longer get in contact with Elaine, the chances of her ever granting me permission are effectively zero.
 Maybe, one day, someone else will write it.
 I hope so because hers is a story worth telling.